RAKSHITHAV-git/javascript-calculator/README.md

 - Can be controlled using either mouse / touchscreen or by using the keyboard pressing the corresponding keys.

-- Decimal point can be inserted using both comma or dot key on the keyboard.
+- Decimal point can be inserted using both comma or dot key on the keyboard.Updated by Rakshitha

 - Backspace deletes last digit.